SparseLGS: Sparse View Language Embedded Gaussian Splatting: Related Works

 \subsection{3D Language Fields}

 After making significant progress in 2D semantics in computer vision, researchers have begun to venture into the more challenging domain of 3D semantic fields.
-Semantic-NeRF~\cite{semanticnerf:ICCV2021} easily combine semantic masks with NeRF to get 3D segmentation field.
+Semantic-NeRF~\cite{semanticnerf:ICCV2021} easily combine semantic masks with NeRF to get a 3D segmentation field.
 GSNeRF, Semantic-Ray, RT-GS2~\cite{liu2023semantic, Chou2024gsnerf, jurca2024rtgs2} have developed different network architectures and pipelines, resulting in the training of generalizable scene segmentation models.
+Large Spatial Model (LSM)~\cite{fan2024largespatialmodel} further studies feed-forward semantic 3D prediction from unposed images and predicts geometry, appearance, and semantic Gaussian fields.
 The aforementioned methods are capable of achieving 3D semantic segmentation, but they can not perform text-to-image content queries.
 Subsequently, many methods have been developed to get open-ended 3D language fields based on CLIP features.
 Feature 3DGS~\cite{zhou2023feature} uses SAM feature to get 3D segmentation field and uses CLIP to enable text-to-specific-object queries.
 CLIP-GS~\cite{liao2024clip} focuses on real-time 3D semantic understanding of videos and employs a codebook for dimensionality reduction.
 LEGaussians~\cite{shi2023language} combines both DINOv2 and CLIP and uses MLP with softmax to obtain the semantic feature.
 LangSplat~\cite{qin2023langsplat} uses autoencoder to reduce the CLIP feature's dimensionality and restore the encoded feature and FastLGS~\cite{ji2024fastlgs} uses feature grid to distinguish and bind the mapping from high-dimensional to low-dimensional features.
+Gaussian Grouping~\cite{gaussian_grouping} uses SAM along with a compact identity encoding to get 3D understanding.
 OpenGaussian~\cite{wu2024opengaussian} constrains spatial semantics in 3D and uses a coarse-to-fine codebook for object semantic differentiation.
 Unlike the aforementioned methods, we focus on how to efficiently obtain high-quality 3D language fields from pose-free sparse inputs to support open-vocabulary queries.